qgis/QGIS-Enhancement-Proposals/qep-1-purpose-and-format.rst

 - Proposals are written up and submitted as pull requests on this git repository and announced on the qgis-developer mailing list.
 - Proposals are open for discussion and feedback by any interested party, not just committee members, however only votes by PSC members count for approval or denial of the proposal
-- While in a draft stage a QEP can be open with no time limit as the idea evolves.
+- While in `Draft` a QEP can be open with no time limit as the idea evolves.
+- Once in `Final Draft` no major changes should take place in the QEP.
+Only final draft QEPs can be voted on.
-- Complex QEPs are recommended to stay in draft for longer then simple ones in order for feedback to collected.
+- Complex QEPs are recommended to stay in draft for longer then simple ones in order for community feedback and support to collected.
-- QEP's which jump to final draft and voting might risk rejecting if to complex or not detailed enough
+- A QEP can **only** move from `Draft` to `Final Draft` via the QEP Manager

 Voting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- The QEP manager will make the offical call for voting on PSC list.
+- The QEP manager will make the official call for voting on PSC list.
 - Voting can only take place once the QEP is in final draft mode
 - Voting is only open for seven days

-Only the PSC can take a final vote on the proposal before it is accepted.
+Only the PSC can take a final vote on the proposal.
 The voting weights are as follows:

-	- +1 to indicate support for the proposal and a willingness to support implementation.
+	- +1 to indicate support for the proposal.
 	- 0 indicates no opinion
-	- -1 to veto a proposal, but must provide clear reasoning and alternate approaches to resolving the problem within the seven days.
+	- -1 to veto a proposal, but must provide clear reasoning.

- No more then 2 * -1 votes

-- A proposal will be accepted if it
+- Accepted if it receives no more then -2

-- If a QEP
+- Back into `Draft` if all 0 votes are cast - all 0 votes in this case indicate no strong support, but no strong veto arguments.
+This might indicate the QEP requires more changes for PSC acceptance.
+- Back into `Draft` if more then -2 votes are cast.
+Comments should be taken on board when back in draft mode.
+- A `Draft` QEP with more then -2 can be fully rejected at the discretion of the PSC e.g QEP to change licence would be fully rejected as it will not happen.

-- Upon completion of discussion and voting the proposer should announce whether they are proceeding (proposal accepted) or are withdrawing their proposal (vetoed).
+Upon completion of discussion and voting the proposer should announce whether they are:

-- The Chair adjudicates in cases of disputes about voting.
+- proceeding (proposal accepted)
+- fully withdrawing their proposal (vetoed).
+- reviewing their proposal (vetoed or all 0 votes).

 QEP Manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~